Submit data to NCBI

 Computationally assembled sequences from primary data such as ESTs, traces and Next Generation Sequencing Technologies.
 TSA sequence records differ from EST and GenBank records because there are no physical counterparts to the assemblies.

 The Sequence Read Archive (SRA) stores raw and aligned sequence data from NextGen sequencing platforms.
+Use for submissions if you need to upload data using command line or FTP clients.

 Next generation sequence submissions for functional genomic studies that examine gene expression, regulation or epigenomics.